1 injured in crash with city ambulance in Kailua

 A city ambulance was involved in a crash with a large truck today, leaving one person injured in Kailua, a Honolulu Emergency Services Department spokeswoman said.

-The crash happened about 1 p.m. near the intersection of Keolu Drive and Kalanianaole Highway.
+The crash happened about 11:40 a.m. near the intersection of Keolu Drive and Kalanianaole Highway, said Shayne Enright, Emergency Services Department spokeswoman.

-Shayne Enright, Emergency Services Department spokeswoman, said one person from the tree trimming truck was taken to a hospital in stable condition.

 Police said traffic was not impacted by the accident.